Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: Algorithms for Predicting Carbon Credit Prices

 \section{Algorithms for Predicting Carbon Credit Prices}

 After thoroughly reviewing the factors influencing carbon prices, it becomes clear that these factors are not only critical for understanding carbon market fluctuations but also serve as essential input variables for carbon price prediction algorithms.
-Effectively incorporating these factors into predictive models can significantly enhance the accuracy of carbon price forecasts, making the review of these algorithms even more meaningful and necessary.
-By accurately predicting carbon prices, organisations can strategically plan their carbon credit purchases when prices are lower, thereby better managing their costs.
-This not only helps organisations control overall expenditures and strengthen their competitiveness in the market but also encourages them to actively participate in carbon management and transparently disclose their carbon emissions.
-In doing so, organisations can gain greater trust and advantage in markets that increasingly prioritize ESG principles.
-The following sections will now review the latest and effective carbon price prediction algorithms.
+Effectively incorporating these factors into predictive models can significantly enhance the accuracy and practical value of carbon price forecasts, making the review of these algorithms both meaningful and necessary.
+By accurately predicting carbon prices, organizations can strategically plan their carbon credit purchases when prices are lower, thereby better managing their costs.
+This not only helps organizations control overall expenditures and strengthen their competitiveness in the market but also encourages them to actively participate in carbon management and transparently disclose their carbon emissions.
+In doing so, organizations can gain greater trust and advantage in markets that increasingly prioritize ESG principles.
+The following section reviews recent carbon price prediction algorithms and their methodological development.

+Before delving into specific empirical models, it is crucial to establish the theoretical motivation driving the methodological progression in carbon price forecasting.
+Unlike traditional financial assets, carbon credit markets exhibit profound non-linearity, high volatility, and non-stationarity.
+These characteristics stem from their unique susceptibility to macroeconomic shifts, energy price fluctuations, and, most importantly, sudden policy interventions and quota adjustments.
+Traditional empirical models or single machine learning algorithms, such as basic SVR or ARIMA, often fail to capture these multi-scale, complex dynamics, as they struggle to differentiate between long-term policy trends and short-term market noise.

+Consequently, the literature has increasingly gravitated toward a ``decomposition-and-optimization'' paradigm.
+The theoretical rationale for this shift is rooted in signal processing: by employing decomposition techniques, such as EMD, CEEMDAN, and VMD, complex pricing signals can be isolated into more predictable and relatively stationary intrinsic mode functions (IMFs).
+Subsequently, optimization algorithms, such as PSO, GA, and GWO, are introduced to dynamically tune the hyperparameters of neural networks or other forecasting models for each specific frequency component, thereby improving predictive accuracy.
+This evolution from static modeling to dynamic, multi-stage hybrid architectures represents a necessary adaptation to handle the inherent complexity of the carbon market.

+To make this methodological progression clearer, the following review is organized according to the dominant methodological contribution of each study rather than as a purely chronological list.
+The reviewed forecasting models are grouped into four categories: foundational decomposition and shallow/kernel forecasting models, optimized decomposition-ensemble and deep point forecasting models, uncertainty-aware and leakage-aware forecasting models, and deployment-oriented advanced architectures with interpretability, robustness, and external information.
+This organization preserves the technical details of individual studies while clarifying how carbon price forecasting methods have evolved from decomposition-based point prediction toward more risk-aware and deployment-oriented FinTech applications.